,

 Hydronic radiant floor heating system installation options

-Basement floors are the perfect place for radiant floor heating systems, as the concrete, either thick or thin slab, is an excellent thermal mass, making the floor a huge radiator.
-If the thermal mass in the floor is larger, the HVAC system works better.
+Basement floors are perfect for radiant floor heating systems, as the concrete, whether thick or thin slab, is an excellent thermal mass, making the floor a huge radiator.
+The larger the thermal mass in the floor, the better the HVAC system works.

-Besides the thin slab and thick concrete installation option, you will also find two other popular terms when installing hydronic radiant floor heating systems.
-They are known as dry systems:
+In addition to the thin slab and thick concrete installation options, two other popular terms for installing hydronic radiant floor heating systems are known as dry systems: above-floor systems and below-floor systems.

 • Above-floor systems